 Before we proceed, it is best that we discuss the factors that influence the aesthetics of veneers and crowns when they are used for restoring the cosmetically essential front teeth.

-What Constitutes a Good Smile?woman with a good smile
+What Constitutes a Good Smile?

 Our front teeth are almost always visible whenever we speak or smile.
 That is why we take great care while restoring your front teeth so that they possess excellent aesthetics and make you look youthful, charming and beautiful.
 Some of the factors which influence the aesthetics of the front teeth include:

-• Translucency – healthy natural teeth tend to have a translucent outer layer known as the dental enamel, which not only protects the teeth but also gives them their characteristic shine.
+Translucency – Healthy natural teeth tend to have a translucent outer layer known as the dental enamel, which not only protects the teeth but also gives them their characteristic shine.
 Keeping this in view, we prepare dental veneers and porcelain crowns having similar translucency to the natural teeth.
 The result is digitally designed veneers or crowns which become virtually indistinguishable from your teeth.

-• Hue, Value and Chroma – the importance of colour and shade of a prosthesis cannot be denied.
+Hue, Value and Chroma – The importance of colour and shade of a prosthesis cannot be denied.
 Hue, value and chroma are the parameters of colour which are essential in determining the aesthetics of front teeth and their restorations.
 At Dental Designs Clinic, we use digital software to determine these parameters so that the shade and colour of your prosthesis exactly match the neighbouring natural teeth.

 Now, let’s look at the comparison between veneers and crowns: